HosseinFayyazi/pytorch-attention/README.md

 y = attn(x)
 print(y.shape)
 ```
+Selective Kernel Attention (SKA) is an advanced attention mechanism designed to improve the flexibility and adaptability of convolutional neural networks (CNNs) by allowing them to dynamically select different convolutional kernels for each input.
+This mechanism was introduced by Xiang Li, Wenhai Wang, Xiaolin Hu, and Jian Yang in their 2019 paper "Selective Kernel Networks."

+### Key Concepts of Selective Kernel Attention

+1. **Dynamic Kernel Selection**:
+   - SKA enables the network to adaptively select appropriate convolutional kernels based on the input features.
+This dynamic selection allows the network to better capture various patterns and features in the input data.

+2. **Multi-branch Convolution**:
+   - The core idea of SKA involves using multiple branches with different convolutional kernels.
+Each branch has a distinct receptive field, capturing different aspects of the input features.

+3. **Attention-based Selection**:
+   - An attention mechanism is used to generate selection weights for each branch.
+These weights determine how much each branch contributes to the final output, allowing the network to focus on the most relevant features for each input.

+### How Selective Kernel Attention Works

+Selective Kernel Attention typically involves the following steps:

+1. **Multi-branch Convolution**:
+   - Given an input feature map \( F \in \mathbb{R}^{H \times W \times C} \), it is processed by multiple convolutional branches.
+Each branch \( i \) applies a different convolutional kernel \( K_i \):
+     \[
+     F_i = K_i * F
+     \]
+   - This results in a set of feature maps \( \{F_1, F_2, \ldots, F_n\} \), where \( n \) is the number of branches.

+2. **Global Feature Aggregation**:
+   - To generate the selection weights, global context information is aggregated from the input feature map.
+This is typically done using global average pooling, producing a global context vector \( g \):
+     \[
+     g = \frac{1}{H \times W} \sum_{i=1}^{H} \sum_{j=1}^{W} F_{ij}
+     \]
+   - This vector \( g \) summarizes the important information from the entire input feature map.

+3. **Attention Generation**:
+   - The global context vector \( g \) is passed through a series of fully connected layers (MLPs) to produce the selection weights for each branch.
+A softmax function ensures that the weights sum to one:
+     \[
+     \alpha = \text{softmax}(\text{MLP}(g))
+     \]
+   - Here, \( \alpha = [\alpha_1, \alpha_2, \ldots, \alpha_n] \) are the selection weights for the branches.

+4. **Feature Aggregation**:
+   - The final output feature map is obtained by a weighted sum of the feature maps from each branch, using the selection weights \( \alpha \):
+     \[
+     F_{out} = \sum_{i=1}^{n} \alpha_i \cdot F_i
+     \]
+   - This weighted sum combines the contributions of each branch according to their relevance, as determined by the attention mechanism.

+### Benefits of Selective Kernel Attention

+- **Adaptive Receptive Fields**: By dynamically selecting different kernels, SKA allows the network to adapt its receptive fields to better capture relevant features for each input.
+- **Improved Feature Representation**: The mechanism enhances the representational power of the network by enabling it to focus on the most informative features dynamically.
+- **Flexibility and Robustness**: SKA can be integrated into various CNN architectures, improving their flexibility and robustness in handling diverse inputs.

+### Applications

+Selective Kernel Attention has been applied in various areas, including:

+- **Image Classification**: Enhancing the performance of classification models by enabling them to adapt to different scales and patterns in images.
+- **Object Detection**: Improving detection models by allowing them to better focus on relevant features across different object scales.
+- **Semantic Segmentation**: Enhancing segmentation models by providing more adaptive and detailed feature representations.

+### Summary

+Selective Kernel Attention (SKA) is a powerful attention mechanism that enhances CNNs by enabling dynamic selection of convolutional kernels.
+By using multiple branches with different receptive fields and an attention mechanism to select the most relevant features, SKA improves the adaptability, flexibility, and overall performance of neural networks.
+This makes it a valuable tool for various computer vision tasks, including image classification, object detection, and semantic segmentation.

 ### 8. Linear Context Attention
 * #### Linear Context Transform Block (AAAI 2020) [pdf](https://arxiv.org/pdf/1909.03834v2)
 * ##### Model Overview